 What can I do with the degree?

 The Kinesiology and Physical Education program provides a general education about the body and movement.
 The P-12 Physical Education and Health degree prepares students for teacher certification.
 The Kinesiology degree is a broad preparation: basic sciences, applied sciences, socio-cultural aspects, practical experience, and physical activity.
 Graduates in Kinesiology have a variety of career options depending upon specialization within the major.
-Graduates of the Movement Studies and the Health and Fitness Specialist options may become employed in health clubs, hospital, and workplace settings, or work in sales of fitness and health products (such as equipment, braces, pharmaceuticals, among others), or with further training may working careers such as physicians assistants, allopathic medicine practioners, nutritionists, chiropractors, or biomedical imaging.
-Graduates of the Pre-Physical Therapy and Pre-Health Care Professions options generally pursue post-baccalaureate study in a physical therapy program, or other allied health programs (e.g., nursing, occupational therapists, physicians assistants, allopathic medicine practioners, nutritionists, or chiropractors).
+Graduates of the Exercise Science option may become employed in health clubs, hospital, and workplace settings, or work in sales of fitness and health products (such as equipment, braces, pharmaceuticals, among others), or with further training may working careers such as physicians assistants, allopathic medicine practitioners, nutritionists, chiropractors, or biomedical imaging.
+Graduates of the Pre-Health Care Profession option generally pursue post-baccalaureate study in a physical therapy program, or other allied health programs (e.g., nursing, occupational therapists, physicians assistants, allopathic medicine practitioners, nutritionists, or chiropractors).
 Our Sport Psychology graduates pursue practical application of psychology to sport and exercise settings.
 Graduates representing all areas of specialization may go on to pursue graduate study in their area of interest.

 Which line of work is for you?